Maveo/Spark/README.md

 ### Module Settings

-Every module can have own settings which are applied for each Discord guild (server) and **can be changed** via the settings command
+Every module can have own settings which are applied for each Discord guild (server) and **can be changed** via the settings command.

 ## Features